Your guide to the most frequently asked questions.

 Flowers and balloons are not always allowed in a unit.
 Please speak with the patient's nurse before ordering them.
 Flowers are available for purchase in the gift shop at Loma Linda University Medical Center.
 Latex balloons are not allowed in the hospital.

-A gift shop is available at Loma Linda University Medical Center on the first floor.
-It offers balloons, cards, magazines, book, snacks and gift items for purchase.
+A gift shop is available, offering balloons, cards, magazines, book, snacks and gift items for purchase.
 For more information, call 909-558-4755.

 Guest meals are available for room service.
 You may purchase vouchers in the main cafeteria.